 "Borage brings courage to the heart and drives away sadness"

-Borage also known as star flower is great in salads or added to fresh Rice Rolls with its delicate cucumber taste makes it perfect to add into vegetable and fruit salads, or use to garnish soups or to decorate desserts.
+Borage also known as star flower is great in salads or added to fresh rice rolls with its delicate cucumber taste makes it perfect to add into vegetable and fruit salads, or use to garnish soups or to decorate desserts.
 An excellent choice for freezing in ice cubes and floating on iced tea.
 Petals have a cucumber taste and the stamens add a hint of sweetness.
+The young leaves are also nice to use in salads, pesto etc but as they get larger can be a little spiky.

 Garden notes – Loves to be planted with tomatoes, strawberries, cabbage and pumpkin.

-Nasturtiums planted near broccoli will keep aphids away and benefit radish and potatoes.
+Garden notes - Nasturtiums planted near broccoli will keep the aphids away and benefit radish and potatoes when planted with them.
 Nasturtium makes an excellent herb tea both for spraying and watering onto plants.

 Great for hair growth